 When people think about life coaching, they often assume it requires completely new skills.
-But what if we told you that you might already have the foundational skills needed to be a great coach?
+But what if you might already have the foundational skills needed to be a great coach?

 Here are five key coaching skills you might already be using in your daily life: